Here’s every electric convertible available now or potentially in the future

 Smart EQ Fortwo Cabrio

-The Smart EQ Fortwo Cabrio is currently your only real alternative to the Fiat 500 Convertible, but it’s not without its drawbacks – primarily, its 80-mile range.
+The Smart EQ Fortwo Cabrio is the small car for the big city, but it’s not without its drawbacks – primarily, its 80-mile range.

-That said, if you live in the city or have a secondary car, living with the Smart is doable.
-It gets an 82bhp electric motor mated to a tiny 17.2kWh battery – heck, these days there’s plug-in hybrids with bigger batteries than that – but its teeny tiny size is perfect for nipping around town, and an 0-80 per cent charge is possible in 40 minutes using a 22kW charger.
+Which is just fine for around town, but if you're looking to head further afield, you're likely going to be left wanting.
+It gets an 82bhp electric motor mated to a tiny 17.2kWh battery – heck, these days there’s plug-in hybrids with bigger batteries than that – but its teeny tiny size is perfect for nipping to the shops (if you can find a parking space), and an 0-80 per cent charge is possible in 40 minutes using a 22kW charger.

-With prices starting from £24,645 – some £10k less than the Fiat – it’s also the cheapest convertible electric option available.
+With prices starting from around £25k, it’s also the cheapest convertible electric option available.
 And for that alone, worth its place on this list.

-Soon set to join the electric convertible party is this, the Mini, er, Electric Convertible.
-Unveiled in February following positive feedback to its one-off revealed back in summer 2022, Mini is only building 999 of its open-top go-karts, and just 150 are destined for UK shores.
-Better get those cheque books at the ready ASAP.
+Unveiled back in February 2023 following positive feedback to its one-off revealed the previous year, Mini is only building 999 of its open-top go-karts, and just 150 are destined for UK shores.
+Better get those cheque books at the ready asap.

 Like the regular Mini Electric, it’s available in one iteration only, a single-motor setup that mates a 182bhp electric motor to a 32.6kWh battery.
 Mini claims a 0-62mph time of 8.2secs and up to 125 miles of range, just shy of the electric hatch’s 145-mile range.